 Our annual customer satisfaction index provides us with relevant information about customer-specific key figures.
 We include in our index, for example, supplier evaluations from customers, the complaint rate, training for external customers, our delivery reliability as well as the quotation success rate.
-Our improvements in this index in recent years highlight our positive focus on customer satisfaction and the market.
+The percentage improvements in recent years demonstrate our positive focus on customer satisfaction and the market.
 Time and again, awards or other accolades from customers are also evidence of this customer satisfaction.
-For example, during the reporting period, our HR 500 reamer was recognised as the best tool for 2020 by our largest distributor COMINIX in Japan.